alphappy/ArchipelagoRW/worlds/rain_world/docs/checks_en.md

 ## Echoes
 Visiting an echo is a check, and the karma cap increases they would normally give are placed in the item pool.
-By default, echo apperance follows the same rules as the unrandomized game:
-- Saint can always see echoes, regardless of current and max karma.
-- For other slugcats:
+Whether an echo appears depends on some combination of slugcat, current karma, max karma, whether karma flower reinforcement is active, and the `Low-karma echo appearance` player YAML setting:

+- If max karma >= 7:
+  - Echoes always appear for Saint.
+  - Other slugcats require current karma >= 6.
-  - If max karma is 7 or more, current karma must be at least 6.
+- If max karma = 5:
+  - Echoes always appear for Saint.
+  - Other slugcats require current karma = 5.
-  - If max karma is 5, current karma must be 5.
+- If max karma < 5:
+  - If `Low-karma echo appearance` is `Never`, echoes do not appear.
-  - If max karma is less than 5, current karma must be equal to max karma and karma flower reinforcement must be active.
+  - If `Low-karma echo appearance` is `With Karma Flower`, echoes appear if current karma = max karma *and* karma reinforcement is active.
+  - If `Low-karma echo appearance` is `Without Karma Flower`, echoes appear if current karma = max karma.
+  - If `Low-karma echo appearance` is `Unaltered` (default):
+    - Echoes always appear for Saint.
+    - Artificer requires current karma = max karma *and* karma reinforcement.
+    - Other slugcats require current karma = max karma.

-Note that current karma is not logically constrained, so echo checks are considered accessible as soon as max karma reaches 5 or, for Artificer, as soon as a karma flower is accessible.
+Note that current karma is not logically constrained.
+This means, for instance, that once max karma >= 5, all echoes are considered accessible once they are reachable.

 ## Unique checks
 There are several unique checks, mostly associated with the iterators: